 Good manners on LinkedIn is essential to build trust and attract clients.
 Respect and etiquette can never be underestimated in developing a strong personal brand, trust and career and business networks.

-LinkedIn is the largest professional social media network in the world providing an influential gateway to connect businesses, brands and people in ways that were never once imagined.
+LinkedIn is the largest professional network in the world providing an influential gateway to connect businesses, brands and people in ways that were never once imagined.

 The impact of good manners and professional etiquette can never be underestimated in building trust and strong brand equity.
 So it is perplexing that manners and etiquette are not given the weight of importance they deserve.